RickyUomo/Pomodoro-Technique/README.md

 # Pomodoro Technique

-practice setInterval in a small project
+practice setInterval/conditional ternary operator in a small project.
+Make a plugin later for fun.